About Us

 Amanda Nkeramihigo

-Amanda Nkeramihigo is a 4th year student in the Honours Psychology program at York University.
-She is an executive member with BSIP (the Black Students in Psychology association, York University).
-As BSIP’s Program Director, she created the Black Student Mentorship Program (BSMP) in 2021- the first all-students-run of its kind at York University.
-Before Amanda moved into Psychology, she worked in the arts, primarily as an artist manager to various young artists of color in Toronto.
-A passion project spanning many years and borne from her own poetic imaginings, art is something she still considers primordial in and for her intellectual imagination and by extension her personal and intellectual growth.
-It has also allowed her to escape and validate truths she found nowhere else.
+Amanda Nkeramihigo is a Masters student in the Historical, Theoretical and Critical studies of Psychology program at York University (Treaty 13) in Canada.
+She is a member and advisor with BSIP (the Black Students in Psychology association, York University) as well as the cofounder of the Black Student Mentorship Program (BSMP, Est.2021), the first all-students-run of its kind at York University.
+Before Amanda moved into Psychology, she worked in the arts, primarily as an artist manager to various artists of color in Toronto.
+A passion project spanning many years and borne from her own poetic imaginings, art is something she still considers primordial in and for her own imagination and by extension her personal and intellectual growth.
+It has also allowed her, at different times, to escape and validate truths she found nowhere else.
+She currently serves as the PFV Project Social Media Coordinator.